-This disorder can affect the mental health of a pregnant mother and the baby’s body and brain development, as well.
+This disorder can affect the mental health of an expecting mother and the baby’s body and brain development, as well.

-Anxiety, in some mothers, develops slowly until such time that she’ll feel something is uncomfortable and wrong.
-If you’re pregnant, and you feel anxious all the time, there are ways to know for sure.
+Anxiety in pregnancy develops slowly.
+If you have anxiety during pregnancy, there are ways to know for sure.
 The red flags on Anxiety Disorder are listed below:

 - Unusually and uncontrollably anxious

 - Being worried about specific activities and events

 - Loses focus and spaces off

 - Irritable mood